Numerical Methods for

 Lorenz's formula is:

-where K(k) and E(k) are, respectively, the complete elliptic integrals of the first and second kind, of modulus k where:
+where K(k) and E(k) are, respectively, the complete elliptic integrals of the first and second kind, of modulus k:

 This formula is typical of those from the late 19th century.
-The inductance unit, the Henry, was not yet in common use.
-In order to use the formula with modern SI units, the term outside of the square brackets should include the factor µ0/4π which is exactly equal to 10-7.
-Then the result will be in Henries, when the radius and length are given in meters.
+The inductance unit—the henry—was not yet in common use.
+In order to use the formula with modern SI units, the term outside of the square brackets should include the factor µ0/4π which is equal to 10−7 H/m.
+An important implication is that because µ0 is in units of henries/meter, it converts the result of the formula from units of length into the electrical unit of inductance.
+(Early scientific formulae expressed both capacitance and inductance in centimeters.)
+In SI units, the result will be in henries, when the radius and length are given in meters.
 Converted to modern SI units formula (1) becomes:

 (The notation used here treats the elliptic integrals as standard functions, in that the argument is shown in parentheses immediately following the function name.
 It's very common, especially in older texts, simply to write K and E, without showing the argument, often leaving the reader to puzzle over what the argument should be.)